afinemax/reference_sheets/git_commands.md

 ## Stop Tracking Files & Renaming them
 This doesn't delete them, it stops git from tracking the file.
+Maybe it does delete it.

 ```sh
 git rm <file>            # Remove a file from the working directory and staging area